GuyInGrey/CSDiscordTelegramLink/README.md

 2. Publish the project to folder, targetting the platform that will be hosting the bot.
 3. On the platform that will host the bot, install `.NET 5.0`.
 4. On the platform that will host the bot, install a `MySql` server.
 In that server, create a new database.
 This guide won't show how to do that as it depends on the platform.
-5. Create a new folder that will contain the config and temp data for the bot (the `runtime folder`).
+5. Create a new folder that will contain the config and temp data for the bot (the `runtime folder`, note that this is NOT where the published bot bin files are stored.
+You may store those bin files wherever).
 6. At [Discord's Developer page](https://discord.com/developers/applications), create a new application.
    * Name it, and set it's avatar.
    * Go to the bot tab and create a bot.
 Copy and note the token.